Applications are closed.

 Being a full-time student in the MPA Program requires a commitment of approximately 35 hours per week, including 10 hours for classes and office hours, and 25 hours for homework and team projects.
 Classes are held at either 4:50-6:50pm or 7:15-9:15pm on weekdays, approximately three evenings per week.
 The degree requires a total of 45 credits, which most students complete in two years.

 I work full-time, and my free time is very limited.
-Should I pursue this program?
+Will I be able to succeed in this program?

 Only if you can make arrangements at work and in your personal life to make the MPA program a priority.
 The program requires 10 hours per week for classes and 25 hours per week outside of the classroom for studying, research, group work, and events.

 I want to start slow and take classes at my own pace.
-Is this possible?
+Is there a part-time option?

 Can I finish the program in less than two years?